Labrador and Chesapeake Bay Retrievers

 Labrador c 1920

 The Labrador we know today was named after that part of Canada's Province where they first developed.
 At first he became known by three different names, the lesser Newfoundland, the St John's dog and the Labrador.
 After areas of Canada were cleared for sheep farming, in 1885 changes of laws in both Canada and England ended random trade in dogs between the two countries.
 But the Labrador had already became famous in England as a retriever that could not only swim strongly, but also scale a stone fence with a hare in his mouth.
 So it was the British gentry who developed Labrador Retriever into the breed we know today with brains and beauty, the perfect shooter's assistant as well as a show dog.
 He was was recognized as a pure breed by the Kennel Club UK in 1902 and first competed in the Field Trials in 1904.

 Field and Retrieving Trial Ch Panther Dell Panther

 History of Labradors in Australia

 At the first dog show held in Melbourne in 1864, listed are twenty-two Newfoundland (Large Breed) and five Newfoundland (Labrador).
 In Tyzack's Annual , there are twelve Newfoundlands listed as being imported from England between 1869 and 1893 with no indication as to whether these were pure breed Labradors or not.
-As the Labrador was only recognized by the Kennel Club (UK) in 1902, there is barely a mention of Labradors in the reliable reference of 1897, Beilby's 'The Dog in Australiasia'.
+As the Labrador was only recognised by the Kennel Club (UK) in 1902, there is barely a mention of Labradors in the reliable reference of 1897, Beilby's 'The Dog in Australiasia'.
 So these very early imports were probably imported purely as field dogs because both Newfoundlands and Labradors are listed in Tyzack's Annual as not being represented or having any registrations in 1911.

 Labrador (Australia) c 1948